dzackgarza/Notes/Talks/HomotopyTalk.md

 then $H^n(X; G) \cong [X, K(G, 1)]$, and we can similarly extract $H^*(X; G)$ from (roughly) $\pi_* HG \definedas [\mathbb{S}, HG \bigwedge X]$.

 > Note: this glosses over some important details!
+Also, smash product basically just looks like the tensor product in the category of spectra.

 - The homotopy hypothesis
 - Generalized Cohomology theories